Carmen Moreno (singer): Life and career

-In 2009 a theatrical production titled Śpiewając jazz (Singing Jazz) directed by Zbigniew Dzięgiel was staged in Warsaw and in Ostrowiec Świętokrzyski, the hometown of Jan Walasek.
+In 2009, a theatrical production titled Śpiewając jazz (Singing Jazz) directed by Zbigniew Dzięgiel was staged in Warsaw and in Ostrowiec Świętokrzyski, the hometown of Jan Walasek.
+She performed with her granddaughter, Anna Serafińska, at the Warsaw Jazz Jamboree in 2010.
 In 2016, at the initiative of the Ladies' Jazz Festival organizers, a gala concert celebrating Moreno's 90th birthday was held at the Music Theatre in Gdynia.

 Moreno recorded only a few tracks for Polskie Nagrania, and for Polish Radio and a radio station in Oslo.
-In 2009 her first CD, Carmen Moreno – Śpiewający Jazz, was released, containing archival recordings and material recorded during the 2009 stage production.
+In 2009, her first CD, Carmen Moreno – Śpiewający Jazz, was released, containing archival recordings and material recorded during the 2009 stage production.

 Personal life

 Moreno's second husband was musician Jan Walasek.
 Her granddaughter was jazz singer Anna Serafińska.

 Moreno died on 11 November 2025, at the age of 99.